Skip to content

 Luteal Phase ( Cycle Day 18-28)

 If the egg that was released during ovulation is not fertilized, hormone levels start decreasing, contributing to lower energy levels and mood swings and cravings for some.
 Light-to-moderate exercise such as pilates or strength training are good choices for physical activity.
 Also, foods that produce serotonin boost energy and mood, such as greens, quinoa, and buckwheat.
 Some hunger and craving symptoms can be improved by eating high-fiber foods, such as coniferous veggies, sweet potatoes, or leafy greens.
-Also, magnesium-rich foods, such as dark, chocolate, spinach, and pumpkin seeds, can help against symptoms of fatigue and low libido.
+Also, magnesium-rich foods, such as dark chocolate, spinach, and pumpkin seeds, can help against PMS symptoms of fatigue and low libido.

-Supplements such as the pH-D® Feminine Health Holistic Menstrual Support can also be added to cycle syncing as an additional benefit.
+Supplements such as the pH-D® Feminine Health Holistic Menstrual Support can also be added to the cycle syncing as an additional benefit.
 Its ingredients of curcumin, chamomile, magnesium, and Alpha-GEE help in the reduction of bloating and swelling.
 Additionally, black cohosh helps reduce mood swings, and calcium promotes the reduction of menstrual discomfort.

-If you think the cycle syncing method can help you balance hormones naturally, it’s important to do some research and talk to your physician or healthcare provider if you have questions.
-The practice of cycle syncing is a good option overall to improve lifestyle habits and create a better foundation for a healthier you.
+If you think the cycle sync method can help you balance hormones naturally, it’s important to do some research and talk to your physician or healthcare provider if you have questions.
+The practice of menstrual cycle syncing is a good option overall to improve lifestyle habits and create a better foundation for a healthier you.

 Sources: